 What you can expect

 To do a COVID-19 antibody test, typically a member of your health care team takes a blood sample.
 It's taken by a finger prick or by drawing blood from a vein in your arm.
 Then the sample goes to a lab for testing to find out whether you've developed antibodies against the COVID-19 virus.

 COVID-19 antibody test results may be ready the same day as your test at some sites.
 Other places may have to send test samples out to a lab for testing.
 So results may not be ready for a few days.

 COVID-19 antibody test results could be:

-People who have had COVID-19 or tested positive for antibodies should not assume they're protected from getting a COVID-19 infection again.
-Researchers are trying to determine if antibodies provide some immunity to the COVID-19 virus, what the level of protection is and how long immunity may last.
+People who have had COVID-19 or tested positive for antibodies shouldn't assume they're protected from getting a COVID-19 infection again.
+Reinfection is known to occur.
+Researchers are trying to find out how much protection antibodies provide against the COVID-19 virus, what the level of protection is and how long immunity may last.

 Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.